Recipe: InstantPot 15min Spaghetti Bologonese

 Any and all advice, guides, and reviews are unbiased and based on my personal experience.
 If you buy through affiliate links, I may earn commissions, which helps support my website.
 This does not have an impact on posts or my opinion of any reviewed products.
 If you find this post helpful and want to say thanks, please buy me a coffee or take a look at my book on Amazon.
 It keeps this page ad-free.
 Thank you!

-I’ll say this upfront, this recipe is probably enough to give Italians nightmares and it’s also not my go-to personal recipe.
+I’ll say this upfront, this recipe is probably enough to give Italians nightmares and it’s also not my go-to personal recipe (my son actually found it).
 It’s more of an emergency recipe, when it’s late and you’re time poor and don’t want to order out.
-Full credit for this recipe actually goes to my son, who forgets the original source, and we didn’t want to lose it!
 The good news is this is a fast 15min spag bol recipe that you can do in an InstantPot.
 It’s got good a good flavor and most of the ingredients you should have always handy in your pantry/fridge/freezer.
 I would call it the perfect spaghetti bolognese for busy nights.
 Easy, flavorful, and kid‑approved emergency spag bol.

 Ingredients